CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 docker compose up -d
 ```

+NOTE: The command `docker compose up` is distinct from `docker run`.
+The `run` command is used to
+start a single container.
+The `docker compose` tool on the other hand is used to deploy multiple
+containers at once according to a recipe called a "compose file".
+The default location it will
+look for a compose file is `./docker-compose.yaml`.

 IMPORTANT: The `-d` flag tells `docker compose` to start the stack as a daemon.
 Otherwise, you will
 be trapped in a non-interactive shell.
 If this happens, interrupt `docker compose` using ++ctrl+c++